rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/ResistanceSystem.md

-As stated previously, the value of 4748.94 N*m represents an unsafe level of torque to the rider.
-Figures 6 and 7 show the torque generated by the resistance system while the rider is at the maximum speed of 288 rpm.
-The maximum torque that the resistance system can generate will occur at the maximum speed of the bike.
-This will result in the maximum torque of the resistance system, which is always equal to or less than 121.845 N*m.
+Figures 8 and 9 show the torque generated by the resistance system while the rider is at the maximum speed of 288 rpm.
+The maximum torque that the resistance system can generate will occur at the maximum speed of the bike, with the closest distance between magnet and flywheel.
+We can see in Figure 8 that the maximum achieved torque is equal to 121.845 Nm.
 The increased torque generated is the result of an increase in eddy currents, which is represented in Equation 1 in the form of angular velocity (Rad/s).
-Analysis validates that the maximum torque that the resistance will provide to the rider is less than of 4748.94 N*m.
+Analysis validates that the maximum torque that the resistance will provide to the rider is 121.845 Nm

-*Resistance Resolution Analysis:*
+#### Resistance Resolution Analysis:

 •	The torque values were calculated by determining incline angle, denoted α, increases that resulted in 10 % increases – give or take 3-4 % – in resistance, given by sin(α), for a range of 0° to 40°.
 This was done in accordance with the previous specifications proposed for this project.